 As the machine comes with a self-priming function, you merely have to turn it on and you are ready to go.
 With just a single dial for controlling your espresso output, there is little room for error once you’ve got the hang of it.

 Having the flexibility to use E.S.E. pods as well as ground coffee beans is superb.
 The EC155 is definitely aimed at the amateur home barista, looking to easily enjoy espresso-based drinks without being tied to the big chains.
-With this coffee maker, there is no need to spend hours perfecting temperature, pressure, timings, and technique like you would with a manual espresso machine.

 The large water tank means you don’t have to refill often.
 Plus, the water level indicator lets you know how much more coffee you can make before refilling.

 It’s worth noting that the frothing wand is a tad short which can make milk frothing awkward.
 Plus, the steam dial is on top of the machine which isn’t ideal either.
-These are, however, not big problems and you’ll soon get used to the dial’s location and steamer size.

 The biggest drawback is the steamer location on the left of the machine.
 If you are right-handed, it is very easy to accidentally touch the hot parts.
+Being right-handed, I did nearly burn myself on the wand a couple of times.

 Unlike with a super automatic espresso machine, there is no built-in grinder.
 So, if ground coffee is your preference you will have to grind it yourself or buy pre-packaged ground coffee.
 For the best flavor and quality, we would always recommend buying a separate grinder and grinding just before brewing.